Create a real-time map

 Your bookmarks do not need to match the extents in the example image exactly.
 You can also add bookmarks for any other areas in which you're interested.

-- On the ribbon, click Bookmarks and choose the Continental United States bookmark.
+- On the ribbon, click Bookmarks and choose the Contiguous United States bookmark.

 The map navigates to the extent you were at when you created the bookmark.